kalpanaIronbanda/deploy-springboot-jar/Readme.md

 2. Run the Docker container:

         docker run -d -p 8080:8080 springboot-jar-demo

-Open your browser and navigate to http://localhost:8080/Welcome to see the welcome message.
+Open your browser and navigate to http://localhost:8080/Welcome to see the welcome message.Navigation depends on where you are running the application.